atolye15/scss-starter/docs/getting-started/architecture.md

 title: Architecture
 ---

-Architecting a CSS project is probably one of the most difficult things you will have to do in a project’s life.
-Keeping the architecture consistent and meaningful is even harder.
+Architecting a CSS project is probably one of the most difficult things you will have to do in a project’s lifetime and keeping its architecture consistent and meaningful is even harder.

 One of the core things of SCSS Starter is its sustainable and scalable architecture inspired by [ITCSS](http://itcss.io).
 It pays a lot of attention to how specificity evolves so that you don’t have any undesired behavior.